Uni-Phantom: Investigation of the Messer Commission

 The serial offender, baptized "The Uni-Phantom" by the press, was the subject of a large-scale manhunt by the Bochum police.
 After his last assault in 2002, in Bochum, up to 40 civil servants spent months working on potential crime scenes.
 The investigating Messer Commission (shortened to EK Messer) included at times up to 20 officers, including a profiler from Scotland Yard.
-Students and employees of the Ruhr University, as well as men from Sprockhövel and Bochum were asked for saliva samples, a strongly criticized move, especially by some students.
-A law student who refused such a sample appealed to the Federal Constitutional Court, but in vain.
+Students and employees of Ruhr University, as well as men from Sprockhövel and Bochum, were asked for saliva samples; this move was strongly criticized, especially by some students.
+One law student who refused to submit a sample unsuccessfully appealed to the Federal Constitutional Court.
 Despite this, the 10,000 samples collected by the profilers proved unsuccessful.
-The Bochum police turned the course of investigative work to work with the ZDF, and a review of the rape series was broadcast as part of the Aktenzeichen XY… ungelöst programme.
+The Bochum police turned the course of investigations to work with the ZDF, and a review of the rape series was broadcast as part of the Aktenzeichen XY… ungelöst programme.

-Even after many years, evidence still reaches the police in Bochum, with the investigation still persisting.